noharalab/zero-pde/README.md

 Alternatively, you can use your favorite Git GUI application.

+### 2. Create a new directory

-2. Navigate to the root directory and create a new directory with your name
+Navigate to the root directory of the cloned repository and create a new directory with your name or a preferred identifier:

 ```sh
 cd zero-pde